A Smoking Addendum is a document added to an existing lease or rental agreement. Once signed, this document becomes a part of the original agreement.

 - Marijuana Addendum

-This form is commonly used when a Landlord’s original Lease or Rental Agreement failed to address the issue of smoking or the Landlord is concerned about the Tenant’s recent use of the Premises.
+A landlord commonly uses a smoking or no-smoking addendum when the original lease or rental agreement fails to address the smoking issue or the landlord is concerned about the tenant’s recent use of smoked substances on the premises.

-Here is a list of just a few reasons why a Landlord should ask a Tenant to sign an addendum prohibiting tobacco and cannabis:
+Here is a list of just a few reasons why a landlord should ask a tenant to sign an addendum prohibiting tobacco and/or cannabis: